 Lisa completed her law degree in 2011 and subsequently worked in the criminal justice system and with those with hearing disabilities.
 Lisa started as a family paralegal with the firm in 2013, where she gained direct experience of dealing with a complex workload.

 Lisa has a passion for working in the community having previously volunteered at Survive, a local charity offering support and advice to victims of domestic abuse, and more recently trained as a ‘Dementia Champion’, having attended the training by the Alzheimer’s Society.
-On becoming a ‘Dementia Friend’, Lisa says:
+On becoming a ‘Dementia Champion’, Lisa says:

 “Raising awareness and supporting those with dementia in the community is important.
 The disease is close to my heart as my grandmother had vascular dementia and so I have seen first hand the effect of the disease on the person.
 Following the training, I have a better understanding of dementia and how I can support clients who are living with the condition in making their experience with us accessible and easier.”